 The Toyoda Gosei Group wants to earn the trust of society through all its business activities, including not only the development and manufacture of products that satisfy customers worldwide, but also environmental preservation and social contribution.
-To be a good corporate citizen, as stated in our management philosophy, we are active globally in the four areas of social welfare, environmental protection, youth development, and community crime prevention.
-Together with these activities, we have continued to support disaster recovery following the Great East Japan Earthquake in 2011.
+To be a good corporate citizen, as stated in our man-

+Japan Earthquake in 2011.